CodeYourFuture/syllabus/docs/git/index.md

 Github Desktop just gave us a really useful warning, but it uses some words we haven't seen yet!

 We just tried to push our changes to CodeYourFuture's copy of this repository.
 But we're not allowed to do that!
 Imagine if anyone could just push anything they wanted to our repository!
-Then someone naughty could delete the homework, or worse.
+Someone could accidentally delete all of the questions, or add the answers to all of the questions, or turn the HTML homework into a bunch of questions about vegetables!

 To avoid this, we use something called a _fork_ and something called a _pull request_.